mechanicles/set_as_primary/README.md

 # SetAsPrimary

-**SetAsPrimary** gem helps to handle primary flag to your models very easily.
-You don't need to think too much about handling primary record, just include this module in your model and it will work fine.
+The simplest way to handle primary or default flag to your models.

+Supports PostgreSQL, MySQL, and SQLite.

 ## Installation